 Mazda CX-5 Interior

-- "The cabin features nice materials, including a soft-touch dashboard and upper door trim surfaces and convincing metal-look accents." -- Cars.com
+- "The cabin features nice materials, including a soft-touch dashboard and upper door trim surfaces and convincing metal-look accents." -- Cars.com (2014)

-- "The driving position and front seat comfort are both quite good.
-The rear seats are spacious (especially in terms of legroom) for the category and, while a bit flat to sit on, feature an innovative folding mechanism on the Touring and Grand Touring that lowers the seat bottom before folding the seatback on top to provide a near-flat load floor." -- Edmunds
+- "Most Mazda CX-5 drivers will be able to find a good driving position, and front seat comfort is excellent on long road trips.
+The backseat is spacious and offers plenty of legroom for this class.
+Although the seat-bottom cushions might feel a bit flat to adults, they feature an innovative folding mechanism on the Touring and Grand Touring that lowers the seat bottom before folding the seatback on top to provide a near-flat load floor." -- Edmunds

 - "The front bucket seats are comfortable and have enough bolstering for aggressive driving.
-The backseat readily accommodates adults, and the backrest folds flat with the cargo floor when more utility is needed." -- Cars.com
+The backseat readily accommodates adults, and the backrest folds flat with the cargo floor when more utility is needed." -- Cars.com (2014)

 - "The one aspect of the cabin that lags behind the rest of the interior and the class in general is the available built-in navigation system.
-The screen measures only 5.8 inches and the Tom Tom-based operating system isn't intuitive." -- Cars.com
+The screen measures only 5.8 inches and the TomTom-based operating system isn't intuitive." -- Cars.com (2014)

 - "Although the fully loaded example we drove was packed with electronic gewgaws, including a 5.8-inch touchscreen and a big fat console dial/mouse device, it was easy to adjust the radio volume and station and tweak the climate-control system with dedicated knobs and buttons.
-Kudos to designers in touch with real people and real-world driving." -- Popular Mechanics
+Kudos to designers in touch with real people and real-world driving." -- Popular Mechanics (2014)